Two First Place Rankings at L.A. Paella Wine & Beer Festival

 This weekend Chef Danny competed at the L.A.
 Paella Wine & Beer Festival and received first place in both the Valencia Paella category and the Freestyle category.
 By winning the Valencian Paella, Chef Danny has qualified again to compete in the 2019 International Valenciana Paella Competition in Sueca, Valencia, Spain.

 Image reposted from @paellawinefest

 Danny Wins at San Diego Paella Wine Festival!

 Great weekend at Paella Wine & Beer Festival!
-I got 1st Place for #ValencianPaella representing Slate Wine Bar and Off to the World Championship of Paella in Valencia Spain in September, #xiquettorna🥘 !
-Thank you to my teammates Elizabeth, Johnnie & Jessica, and my complete Slate-Team in DC! #ChefLife 3x-Award-Winning #Paella Chef 👨🍳
+Chef Danny got 1st Place for #ValencianPaella representing Slate Wine Bar and Off to the World Championship of Paella in Valencia Spain in September, #xiquettorna🥘!
+He couldn’t have done it without his teammates Elizabeth, Johnnie & Jessica, and the complete Slate-Team in DC! #ChefLife 3x-Award-Winning #Paella Chef 👨🍳

 FROM THE MEDIA

 Glover Park welcomes yet another gastro-watering hole, this time with a focus on vino: Slate Wine Bar & Bistro started filling glasses in the former Kitchen space this weekend.